Hantavirus outbreak map

 Contacts under monitoring

-- Singapore — 2 residents (67M and 65M) isolated at the National Centre for Infectious Diseases; both tested negative for hantavirus (CDA, 8 May).
-They remain in 30-day quarantine per CDA protocol.
+- Singapore — 2 residents isolated at the National Centre for Infectious Diseases; both tested negative for hantavirus (CDA, 8 May); remain in 30-day quarantine per CDA protocol.

 Endemic regions (background)